 Checking into getting your dental or oral disability service-connected may not have been something you’ve considered before.
 However, it could be beneficial for a multitude of reasons.
 Today we will be covering what Dental and Oral Ratings are, what can to do about it, what to do if you think you qualify for a dental rating, and more.

 September 10, 2017, was the last time that the VA changed the codes and ratings for Dental and Oral Conditions.
 The update included things like new diagnostic codes, having medical terms rated, and updating the disability ratings.
 During this time, no claims were removed.

 One thing to be aware of with dental and oral claims is that they are not rated in the same way that other claims are.
 The benefits scale is on a class basis.

-How are dental claims rated?
+How are dental care for veterans claims rated?

 Since dental and oral conditions include tests like X-rays, MRIs, CT scans, PETs, and ultrasonographic pictures that can provide sufficient data to diagnose the situation.
 But the results of these tests are essential in the medical evidence so the condition will be fully ratable.

 Moreover, with dental and oral conditions, the VA will rate it separately.
 Take note that if the pain is present with the motion of the affected structure, then the minimum rating must be given.
 Also, a single condition can be rated only once.
 If a nerve condition or any other condition exists in addition to the dental condition, that is also rated.
 You can check out some of the ratings of the different dental and oral conditions below:

 - Completely missing or non-functional mandible – 100%

 - At least half or more of the mandible is missing – 70%

 - Missing, difficulty in chewing, can’t be replaced with a prosthesis – 50%